omunoz-89/karaoke-frontend/README.md

 # Techonologies Used

-This is a MERN project with the following highlights: [option A]
+This is a MERN project with the following highlights:

-[option B]

-- Node/Express
-  - Key modules:
 - Passport / Bcrypt for authentication and password hashing
-  - APIs:
-    - youtube, etc [finish]
-- React
+- YouTube API
-  - Key modules:
+- Cameratag

-MongoDB with Mongoose

 ## User Stories